jpqy/riipen-gold-mine-challenge/NOTES.md

 ### Brute-force approach

 What if you set your _x_ to be the total columns of the mine?
 Then the algorithm will consider every possible move and is guaranteed to make the correct choice each time.
+A recursive algorithm could be designed that calculated the sum of every possible route through the mine, which allows us to get the path that led to the highest sum.

 #### Problems with the brute-force approach